 Online education is inherently more environmentally friendly than traditional campus education with a reduction in greenhouse gas ("GHG") production caused by traveling to and from a brick-and-mortar campus.
 It also increases student capacity while eliminating the need for construction of a physical campus.
 A majority of our university partners' students are enrolled in hybrid or online educational models.
-In addition, a significant number of our university partners' students utilize an ebook format versus paper textbooks.
+In addition, a significant number of our university partners' students utilize an ebook format versus paper textbooks, which is more environmentally friendly in that it saves paper and other materials and there is no shipment required.